redpony/cmu-mt-11731/hw4.md

 **Your task is to use the context in the source sentence to rerank the translation options of the highlighted word.**

-This assignment will be graded by <i>mean reciprocol rank</i> (MRR), which captures the intuition that we want the "correct" translation to be highly ranked, even if it is not first in the reranked list.
+This assignment will be graded by <i>mean reciprocol rank</i> (MRR), which captures the intuition that we want the "correct" translation (as determined by a reference sentence translation) to be highly ranked, even if it is not first in the reranked list.
 If the reference is the $n$th item in your reranked list, you will recieve a score of $\frac{1}{n}$ for that sentence.
 Your score is then averaged across all sentences in the test set, yielding a number between 0 (bad) and 1 (good).